Differentially private multivariate medians: Main results

 \subsection{Simulation}

-To complement our theoretical results, we demonstrate the cost of privacy through simulation.
-In order to simulate a private median, we use discretized Langevin dynamics.
-We recognize that privacy guarantees are affected by the use of Markov chain Monte Carlo (MCMC) methods; the purpose of the current implementation is to investigate the accuracy of the methods.
-For a discussion on the level of privacy guaranteed by MCMC, see \citep{mcmcps}.
+To complement our theoretical results, we demonstrate the cost of privacy through simulation. \kr{In order to simulate a private median, we use (non-private) discretized Langevin dynamics.
+We recognize that privacy guarantees are affected by the use of Markov chain Monte Carlo (MCMC) methods; the current implementation may not guarantee $\epsilon$-differential privacy.
+The purpose of the current implementation is to investigate the statistical accuracy of the methods.
+The computation of specific private medians via private MCMC is an interesting direction of future research.} For a discussion on the level of privacy guaranteed by MCMC, see \citep{mcmcps}.
 As a by-product of our work, we also provide a fast implementation of a modified version of the non-private integrated dual depth-based median.
 This implementation shows that this multivariate median can be computed quickly, even when the dimension is large.
 For example, we can compute the median of ten thousand 100-dimensional samples in less than one second on a personal computer.\footnote{The code was run on a desktop computer with an Intel i7-8700K 3.70GHz chipset and an Nvidia GTX 1660 super graphics card.} We call this modified version of the integrated dual depth the smoothed integrated dual depth, see Section~\ref{sec::sm-idd} for more details.
-Our code is available at \citep{Ramsay2022}.
+Our code is available on GitHub.

 Aside from the private smoothed integrated dual depth median, we also computed the non-private smoothed integrated dual depth median and the private coin-press mean of \citet{Biswas2020}.
 When computing the coin-press mean, we used the existing GitHub implementation provided by the authors.
 The bounding ball for the coin-press algorithm had radius $10\sqrt{d}$ and was run for four iterations.